-Anthurium, also known as the flamingo flower, flamingo lily, boy flower, oilcloth flower or laceleaf, is an exotic-looking house plant with large, glossy leaves and stunning waxy flowers.
-The name is derived from two Greek words, anthos (flower) and oura (tail), hence another of its common names, tail flower.
+Anthurium, also known as the flamingo flower, flamingo lily, boy flower, oilcloth flower or laceleaf, is an exotic-looking indoor plant with a red flower, and large, glossy leaves.
+Its name is derived from two Greek words, anthos (flower) and oura (tail), hence another of its common names, tail flower.

-The flowers of anthurium are actually ‘spathes’ – brightly coloured leaves that attract insects in the wild.
+Anthurium flowers are actually ‘spathes’ – brightly coloured leaves that attract insects in the wild.
 The flower is actually the central ‘spadix’, made up of lots of tiny blooms.
 The blooms appear intermittently throughout the year and last for between six to eight weeks, with a ‘rest period’ of up to three months in between.

 There are over 1,000 varieties of anthurium available, but the most commonly found type is Anthurium andreanum, which has heart-shaped leaves and shiny flowers in a range of colours.
 These are most commonly red, pink or white, although you may also find shades of green, yellow, burgundy, lilac and even bi-coloured and spotted flowers.
 Anthurium scherzianum is similar, but has a curly centre and less glossy flowers, and is sometimes known as the pigtail plant.
 Some varieties, such as Anthurium clarinervium and Anthurium ellipticum ‘Jungle King’ are grown for their eye-catching and distinctive foliage.